HardyScheel/beautiful-jekyll/_posts/2018-12-02-git-get-some-help-for-using-git.md

 ## FAQ

 ### Change the user for a repository
 Git uses a hierarchical configuration of multiple levels.
 Settings in higher levels override values in lower levels.
-Lower levels inherit from higher levels (eg. local inherits from global).
+Lower levels inherit from higher levels (eg. *local* inherits from *global*).
-- **system** - Settings for all users of the system are stored in git installation folder: your-git-installation-folder/etc/gitconfig
+- **system** - Settings for all users of the system are stored in git installation folder: `your-git-installation-folder/etc/gitconfig`
-- **global** - Settings for the current user are stored locally in your user home directory: ~/.gitconfig
+- **global** - Settings for the current user are stored locally in your user home directory: `~/.gitconfig`
-- **local** - The current repository settings are stored locally in the repository directory: .git/config
+- **local** - The current repository settings are stored locally in the repository directory: `.git/config`

-You can configure an individual repository to use a specific user which overrides the global configuration.
+You can configure an individual repository to use a specific user which overrides the *global* configuration.
 From the root directory of the repository, run the following on command line:
 ~~~
 $ git config user.name "your name"
 $ git config user.email your@email.com
 ~~~

-The default user for all repositories is configured in the global configuration file in your home directory ~/.gitconfig.
+The default user for all repositories is configured in the *global* configuration file in your home directory `~/.gitconfig`.
 You can also run the following from command line:
 ~~~
 $ git config --global user.name "your name"
 $ git config --global user.email your@email.com